Architecture of India: 600 BCE – 250 CE

-Indian architecture after the Indus Valley Civilization around the Maurya Empire, from 322 to 185 BCE, most likely used wood or recycled brick.
+Indian architecture after the Indus Valley Civilisation and around the Maurya Empire (321 to 185 BCE), most likely used wood or recycled brick.
 Much of the remains discovered from this period onwards are of Indian rock-cut architecture, predominantly Buddhist.

 Important features of the period's architecture include, walled and moated cities with large gates and multi-storied buildings, wooden chaitya arches for roofs, and further structures above solid storeys.
 The reliefs of Sanchi, dated to the 1st centuries BCE-CE, denote places such as Kushinagar or Rajagriha as splendid walled cities, as in the Royal cortege leaving Rajagriha or War over the Buddha's relics.
 These views of ancient Indian cities are relied on for the understanding of ancient Indian urban architecture.

-In the case of the Mauryan capital Pataliputra (near Patna), we have Greek accounts, and that of Faxian; Megasthenes (a visitor around 300 BCE) mentions 564 towers and 64 gates in the city walls.
+In the case of the Mauryan capital Pataliputra (near modern-day Patna), we have Greek accounts, and that of Faxian.
+Megasthenes mentions 564 towers and 64 gates in the city walls.
 Modern excavations have uncovered a "massive palisade of teak beams held together with iron dowels".
 A huge apadana-like hall with eighty sandstone columns shows clear influence from contemporary Achaemenid Persia.
 The single massive sandstone Pataliputra capital shows clear Hellenistic features, reaching India via Persia.
 The famous Ashoka columns show great sophistication, and a variety of influences in their details.
 In both these cases a now-vanished Indian predecessor tradition in wood is likely.